 The group campsite is a walk-in, tent-only site; no RVs or trailers are allowed.
 Vehicle parking is restricted to an adjacent parking area, a short walk from the campsite itself.

 The individual sites are all similar.
 Each site has a bear box, picnic table, and raised grill.
 All have dirt/gravel parking spaces and most are well-shaded with some afternoon/evening sun.
+The individual sites are on a 2-week reservation window, which means you can make the reservation no more than 2 weeks in advance of your arrival.

 Generators are not allowed in Cottonwood campground.
 Idling a vehicle to provide power is also prohibited.

+No Hookups or Dump Station.
 There are no electricity, water or sewer hookups.
 There is no fill/dump station available at this campground.

+Campfires.
 No wood or ground fires are permitted in Big Bend.
 Charcoal may be used in the raised grills provided at each site.

-The national park is named for a curve in the Rio Grande called the "big bend."
-For 1,250 miles, the river is an International Boundary between the United States and Mexico.
-Due to its proximity to water, many species of birds can be found in the Cottonwood area, including nesting migratory birds.
+Due to its proximity to water, many species of birds are in the Cottonwood area, including nesting migratory birds.
 Santa Elena Canyon is a beautiful river canyon that can be seen from the campground area.

 Particularly popular with bird watchers, Cottonwood Campground is a haven for those wishing to study the abundant bird life in Big Bend while also escaping the more crowded areas in the park.
-Because of its diverse ecosystems and plant life, the park provides habitats for many rare and unique birds, including the Mexican mallard, Lucifer hummingbird, Mexican jay, black-capped and gray vireos, and Varied Bunting.
-Hiking trails are located around the campground.
+Because of its diverse ecosystems and plant life, the park provides habitats for many rare and unique birds , including the Mexican mallard, Lucifer hummingbird, Mexican jay, black-capped and gray vireos, and Varied Bunting.

 PO BOX 129 BIG BEND NAT.
 PARK TX 79834